 In Ontario, the Consumer Protection Act, 2002 Contains Statutory Warranty Provisions Requiring That the Automobile Be Fit For the Intended Use.
 Accordingly, When a Consumer Buys a Defective Automobiles From a Business the Consumer May Have Protection.

-It is noteworthy that proving that the dealer knew of the defect at the time of sale is unnecessary; however, providing that the vehicle was defective at the time of sale is required.
-Proof that the vehicle was defective before the sale or after the sale is insufficient – it must be proven that the vehicle was defective at the exact moment of sale.
-Of course, it is sometimes obvious that by proving the vehicle was defective before the sale and after the sale such inherently proves that the vehicle was thereby defective at the time of sale.
-The legal test requires demonstrating that the vehicle was defective at the moment of sale.
+It is interesting to note that proving the automobile dealership knew that the automobile was defective at the time of sale is unnecessary; however, it is necessary to prove that the automobile was defective when the automobile was delivered to the customer.
+Proof that the automobile was defective before the sale or after the sale is insufficient – it must be proven that the automobile was defective at the exact moment of sale.
+Of course, it is sometimes obvious that by proving the automobile was defective before the sale as well as proving that the automobile was defective after the sale inherently proves that the automobile was defective at the time of sale.
 This requirement was stated in Elbassiouni v.
-World Fine Cars Limited, 2016 CanLII 75052, where it was said:
+World Fine Cars Limited, 2016 CanLII 75052, wherein it was stated:

 … from the moment the … vehicle was sold by the Defendant to the Plaintiff it was not operating properly and was not of merchantable quality and not reasonably fit for purpose that it was sold for: that purpose being as a roadworthy vehicle to be used as a means of transportation.
 It had all the defects the Plaintiff testified about and since it was not sold “as is”, the Defendant breached its contract with the Plaintiff and is liable for all the reasonably foreseeable damages arising from the breach of contract.